Skip to main content

 Mechanisms of HPG Axis Disruption

 The biochemical sabotage enacted by EDCs follows several distinct pathways.
 These chemicals are molecular mimics and saboteurs, leveraging their structural similarity to endogenous hormones to gain access to and alter cellular processes.
-Understanding these pathways illuminates how environmental exposures translate into clinical realities like or estrogen dominance.
+Understanding these pathways illuminates how environmental exposures translate into clinical realities like low testosterone or estrogen dominance.

 1. Antagonism and Agonism at Hormone Receptors ∞ This is the most direct mechanism.
 EDCs like Bisphenol A (BPA) can bind to estrogen receptors (ERα and ERβ).
 By occupying the receptor, they can either block the action of the body’s natural estrogen (antagonism) or weakly activate it (agonism).
 This sends a confusing and inappropriate signal to the cell.
 Similarly, certain phthalates can act as anti-androgens, blocking testosterone from binding to the androgen receptor (AR), thereby diminishing its effects on target tissues.